TVMLBegnr/TVMLApp/README.md

 # TVMLApp
 Building a TVML App.
 Have some issues.
 Need help.

 Started learning IOS TVMLJS.
 I need to develop a TVML app.
-I couldn't find samples.
-So i am creating this repository.
+I have completed most of the part.
+It need some changes to work   complete application.

 The purpose of this application is to